 A coleus houseplant does well in any type of container, including one that's plastic or ceramic, provided it has at least one good drainage hole.
 You can keep a saucer under the pot to protect furniture or carpets.
 But remove it when watering, and let the pot drain completely before putting it back on the saucer.

-The coleus thrives in any type of commercial potting soil.
+The coleus thrives in any type of commercial potting mix.
 Or you can make your own soil-based mixture by combining equal parts of compost, topsoil and sand.
 Sterilize the topsoil first by heating it on a tray at 200 degrees Fahrenheit for 20 minutes.
-For a soil-less mix, which tends to be less dense than soil-based ones and drains especially well, combine two parts peat moss, one part perlite and one part coarse sand.
+For a soil-less mix, which tends to be less dense than soil-based ones and drains especially well, combine two parts peat moss, one part perlite or coarse sand, and one part vermiculite.

 Water and Fertilizer

-To keep the plant growing well, feed it every two weeks during spring and summer with a water-soluble, 10-10-10 formula diluted to half strength.
-That works out to about 1/4 teaspoon per 2 gallons of water, but check your product label for additional directions.
+To keep the plant growing well, fertilize it every two weeks during spring and summer with a water-soluble houseplant fertilizer diluted to half strength.
+That typically works out to about 1/4 teaspoon per 1 gallon of water, but check your product label for specific mixing and use directions.

 Light and Temperature

 A coleus that's grown indoors does best in bright, indirect light, such as in front of a lightly curtained, south- or west-facing window.
-It can also tolerate a bit of direct sun, but protect it from strong summer sun, which can scorch and burn the delicate leaves.
+It can also tolerate a bit of direct sun, but protect it from strong summer sun, particularly when sited next to a window, which can scorch and burn the delicate leaves.
 This plant is tolerant of normal indoor temperatures, generally 65 to 75 degrees Fahrenheit.
 But it could suffer if it's in a draft during the cold winter months.
 Keep it well away from drafty windows and doors, and don't place it close to air conditioning vents in the summertime.

 Other Coleus Care and Problems

-A coleus houseplant is usually trouble-free, but watch for damage caused by spider mites, which are especially prevalent in dry indoor air.
-If you see web-like coverings on young leaves causing them to wilt and dry, spray the plant until it's dripping with insecticidal soap, diluted at a rate of 6 tablespoons per gallon of water.
-Repeat the treatment every two weeks as needed.
+A coleus houseplant is usually trouble-free, but watch for damage caused by mealybugs, whiteflies, or spider mites, which are especially prevalent in dry indoor air.
+If you see web-like coverings on young leaves causing them to wilt and dry, thoroughly spray the plant with insecticidal soap, observing all label directions.
+Repeat the treatment every two weeks or according to label recommendations, as needed.